keraton/Newman-Postman-CFP/Script.md

 - PPT (5 min - 7 min)
   - Introduction : BB
+    - Hello welcome to our talk session, Postman & Newman for your CICD
   - Polling : BB + XT
+    - We are going to start with a pooling session, please go to the this address and fill the form.
+    - I know that Postman is sound a bit boring, because it has been around like forever, something that old, but now we have a new..man, which really interesting because it is a new .. man
   - Result Polling Result : BB
   - Postman : BB
+    - Postman is not only an API Testing Tools, but now it is also a company.
+    - It deals with everything that related to API, such as testing, design, monitoring, mocking, collaborative working ..
+    - So if you are interested with that, you can go to their website here,
+    - They are building also a community. you can check it here, it has a lot of request such as new features, bug fix etc.
   - Newman
     - XT
       - So, We will talk about Newman, a command line tool to run your Postman collections from a terminal.
 It is an open-source project with an active community, already in V4 and also an npm library easy to download and use in any NodeJS code.